MarcoBalossini/gdbPy/README.md

 Not so many people are skilled in the dark arts of gdb scripting... and I'm not one of those! gdbPy is an attempt to help all this people to write a higher level gdb scripts.<br>
 gdbPy relies on GNU Python APIs for gdb to do the work, but without the need of installing gdb module on python ([more on this matter](#gdb-module-for-python))<br>
-Be aware that gdbPy is still in the early phase of its development.
-In case some problem arises write an issue and be patient :-)

 ## Installation
 The project is on Pypi.
 Install with: